 When your issue needs that human touch with a lawmaker, one of your members’ personal relationships could be a very important piece in the puzzle.
 See how you can find out who they know, and tap into the best directory of grasstops ever.

-In December 2015, the bill reauthorizing five years of funding for Brand USA, the public-private partnership that promotes the United States as a global travel destination, was placed on legislative hold two days before the Senate was to adjourn for Christmas.
+When the bill reauthorizing five years of funding for Brand USA, the public-private partnership that promotes the United States as a global travel destination, was placed on legislative hold two days before the Senate was to adjourn for Christmas two years ago, the travel industry was understandably worried.

 At jeopardy for the U.S. Travel Association (USTA) and other groups engaged in the travel industry was up to $100 million a year in federal matching funds for promotion and marketing programs.